mantognini/Xcode-4-Templates/README.markdown

 ### C++ Class
 This template adds to your project two files : a source file and a header file with a basic template for a new C++ class.
+This template also allows you to create subclasses.

 Install
 -------